xwal/awesome-stars/topics.md

 ## claude-skills

 - [Jeffallan/claude-skills](https://github.com/Jeffallan/claude-skills) - 66 Specialized Skills for Full-Stack Developers.
 Transform Claude Code into your expert pair programmer.
 - [K-Dense-AI/scientific-agent-skills](https://github.com/K-Dense-AI/scientific-agent-skills) - Turn any AI agent into an AI Scientist.
 The #1 Agent Skills library for science, used by 170,000+ scientists worldwide.
-158 ready-to-use skills plus 100+ scientific databases covering biology, chemist
+161 ready-to-use validated skills plus 100+ scientific databases covering biolog
 - [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex: The coding agent for tokenmaxxers;the one and only agent harness for complex codebases.
 For your Codex, for your OpenCode
 - [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - Persistent Context Across Sessions for Every Agent –  Captures everything your agent does during sessions, compresses it with AI, and injects relevant context back into future sessions.
 Works with Cla
 - [JimLiu/baoyu-skills](https://github.com/JimLiu/baoyu-skills) -

 ## cli

+- [herdrdev/herdr](https://github.com/herdrdev/herdr) - the runtime your coding agents live on
 - [can1357/oh-my-pi](https://github.com/can1357/oh-my-pi) - ⌥  AI Coding agent for the terminal — hash-anchored edits, optimized tool harness, LSP, Python, browser, subagents, and more
 - [rtk-ai/rtk](https://github.com/rtk-ai/rtk) - CLI proxy that reduces LLM token consumption by 60-90% on common dev commands.
 Single Rust binary, zero dependencies
 - [n8n-io/n8n](https://github.com/n8n-io/n8n) - Fair-code workflow automation platform with native AI capabilities.
 Combine visual building with custom code, self-host or cloud, 400+ integrations.